CROmetrics/crometrics-snippets/card-info/README.md

 ```

 Running the command will initialize an experiment directory with the experiment.json shown above.
 It also generates the appropriate number of variations, filling in their description information.

+###Wishlist
+It would be nice if the data url display allowed you to make changes to the json data displayed in the upper portion, and that would automatically regenerate the crowrap command below.
+This way you could easily fix little errors before running the crowrap command.